Years ago, a Russian scientist discovered a phenomenon in physics utilizing sound waves.

 Reducing bacterial biofilm with ultrasound technology.
 Learn More

 Feasibility of low frequency ultrasound for water removal from crude oil emulsions.
-Ultrasound could be considered a promising technology for industrial crude oil treatment, respective water removal, and improved efficiency.
+Ultrasound could be considered a promising technology for industrial crude oil treatment, water removal, and improved efficiency.
 Learn More Here, here, and here.

 This technology platform is a foundation.
-It provides a technical architecture to create, launch and operate a wide range of medical devices and more.
-It will require investment, and has enormous potential for accelerating growth, increasing profits and saving lives.
-It will allow the right company to innovate, advance new technologies and create new markets.
+It provides a technical architecture for creating, launching, and operating various medical devices and more.
+It will require investment but has enormous potential for accelerating growth, creating value, and saving lives.
+It will allow the right company to innovate, advance new technologies, and create new markets.

 Rudy Boschwitz is a former United States Senator from Minnesota.
 He is also a former United States Ambassador to the United Nations Commission on Human Rights.
 He was President George H.W.
 Bush's emissary to Ethiopia in 1991.
 His mission resulted in Operation Solomon, the rescue of the small Black Jewish community of Ethiopia and their

 Rudy Boschwitz is a former United States Senator from Minnesota.
 He is also a former United States Ambassador to the United Nations Commission on Human Rights.
 He was President George H.W.
 Bush's emissary to Ethiopia in 1991.
 His mission resulted in Operation Solomon, the rescue of the small Black Jewish community of Ethiopia and their dramatic airlift to Israel.
 The negotiations also helped cause a simultaneous end to the decades-long civil war in Ethiopia.
 In a Rose Garden ceremony in June 1991, President Bush awarded Senator Boschwitz the Citizen's Medal for his achievements in the Horn of Africa.
 Boschwitz attended Johns Hopkins University and New York University, where he received his law degree.
-He has served on the boards of many organizations, including the Chicago Mercantile Exchange, the American Cancer Society, Twin City Federal Financial Corporation, the American-Israeli Public Affairs Committee, IDT Corporation and the Friends of the World Food Program.
+He has served on the boards of many organizations, including the Chicago Mercantile Exchange, the American Cancer Society, Twin City Federal Financial Corporation, the American-Israeli Public Affairs Committee, IDT Corporation, and the Friends of the World Food Program.
 He also served on the Board of Directors of the Jewish Institute for National Security Affairs; has been an AIPAC Board Member; and is a member of the Council on Foreign Relations.
 Learn More.

-Blake Vanderhyde, Esq. is the President of Vanderhyde Consulting, Inc. His primary focus is helping advance meaningful technologies that will create new markets and disrupt existing ones.
-His expertise centers around strategic thinking, accelerating growth, and developing actionable plans for long-term success in a rapidly changing wor
+Blake Vanderhyde, Esq., is the President of Vanderhyde Consulting, Inc. He focuses on advancing technologies, creating new markets, and disrupting existing ones.
+His expertise centers around strategic thinking, accelerating growth, and developing actionable plans for success in a rapidly changing world.
+He is also the Founder of Vande

 Low Frequency Ultrasound